Mound City, Texas: Education

 Mound City was never large enough to provide quality education to the pupils, so the students attended school in nearby Percilla.
-It later consolidated their school to Grapeland Independent School District.
+It later consolidated its school to Grapeland Independent School District.
 Students who live on the Anderson County side of Mound City are within the Slocum Independent School District, so it is presumed that when Percilla consolidated their school, they gave their Anderson County portion to Slocum.